 This is easy.
 Back in the Texture tab of the Build Tools window, click Align.
 The media aligns itself to "hug" the full face of the prim.
 If it doesn't, there may be elements on the media's source page that interfere with positioning.

 In your web browser, do a pixels-to-meters conversion:

 In one set of boxes, enter the pixel dimensions of the media you used earlier.

-In the other set of boxes, enter one of the desired dimensions of the prim (up to 10.000m for a non-megaprim dimension).
+In the other set of boxes, enter one of the desired dimensions of the object.
 The calculator gives you the other number.

 Back in the Viewer:

-Still in the Object tab of the build tools, enter that second set of metric numbers.
-The prim resizes and the media should appear at the right aspect ratio without undesired squashing/stretching.
+In the Object tab of the Build Tools window, enter that second set of metric numbers.
+The object resizes and the media should appear at the right aspect ratio without undesired squashing or stretching.